100+ Offline Activities to Reduce Screen Time

 Ages 4+

 Aside from being good for your health, bicycling also provides a lot of other positive benefits to children.
-According to the Child Development Institute, teaching kids how to ride a bike can build stamina, coordination, balance, and persistence.
+Teaching kids how to ride a bike can build stamina, coordination, balance, and persistence (Source: Child Development Institute).
 It’s important to remember that riding bikes can be dangerous, so parents need to set clear limitations and teach their children about bike safety before they start riding.
 Then, parents can help their children find the right bike for their age and skill level.
 Families can find bike paths to ride together, have friendly speed races, and use biking as a mode of transportation for short trips.

 Our recommendations: